andrinruegg/-K295AuthorAndrin/README.md

 ___
 - First you will need to fork or download my project and open it.
 After that you should open my project.
 (I recommend using InteliJ)
 - After that you need to set up Docker desktop with the right port etc. to be able to run the project.
-- After running the code and the Docker container enter "http://localhost:8080/authors" in the browser or http://localhost:8080/authors/{id}.
+- After running the code and the Docker container enter "http://localhost:8080/authors" in the browser or http://localhost:8080/authors/{id}. <br>

+---

 An Authorization request will show up so here are both users:

 guest: <br>
 name: user2 <br>